elishields/BeatHeat/README.md

 **BeatHeat** is a web app that:

-	- receives queried terms (submitted via browser/API),
+	- receives queried terms (submitted via browser),

-	- searches youtube for the popularity of these terms (when compared to the previous period),
+	- searches youtube for the popularity of these terms (during past 3 months),

-	- and returns HOT or NOT with the percent change (returned via browser/API).
+	- and returns if the term is hot or not.

 **Sprints**: